simopt-admin/simopt/simopt/docs/contam.rst

 Description:
 ------------
 Consider a food supply chain consisting of :math:`n` stages.
-Suppose there exists a possibility that pathogenic microorganisms and other poisonous elements contaminate some fraction of the food supply at each stage.
-Specifically, let the growth rate of contamination at the stage :math:`i` of the chain be denoted by the random variable :math:`\Lambda_i`, :math:`0 \leq \Lambda_i \leq 1` for :math:`i = 1, 2, ..., n`.
-If a prevention effort is made at the stage :math:`i`, the contamination decreases by the random rate :math:`\Gamma_i`, :math:`0 \leq \Gamma_i \leq 1` with associated prevention cost :math:`c_i`.
-Let the prevention decision variable :math:`u_i = 1` if a prevention measure is executed at the stage :math:`i`, and :math:`u_i = 0` otherwise.
+Pathogenic microorganisms and other poisonous elements can contaminate some fraction of the food supply at each stage.
+Specifically, let the growth rate of contamination at stage :math:`i` of the chain be denoted by the random variable :math:`\Lambda_i`, :math:`0 \leq \Lambda_i \leq 1` for :math:`i = 1, 2, ..., n`.
+If a prevention effort is made at stage :math:`i`, the contamination decreases by the random rate :math:`\Gamma_i`, :math:`0 \leq \Gamma_i \leq 1` with associated prevention cost :math:`c_i`.
+Let the binary variable :math:`u_i` represent whether a prevention measure is executed at stage :math:`i`.

 Sources of Randomness: